- Take the Blood Disorders Quiz

 - What is the prognosis for pernicious anemia/ vitamin B-12 deficiency?

 Is pernicious anemia the same as vitamin B-12 deficiency anemia?

-Pernicious anemia is one form of vitamin B-12 deficiency that results from the autoimmune process described above.
-However, other causes of vitamin B-12 deficiency can also produce the same signs and symptoms as pernicious anemia.
-Other potential causes of vitamin B-12 deficiency include surgical removal of the stomach or a portion of the stomach (total or partial gastrectomy), other gastrointestinal diseases such as celiac disease or Crohn's disease, infections of the gastrointestinal tract, and poor nutrition.
+No, pernicious anemia is one form of vitamin B-12 deficiency that results from the autoimmune process described above.
+However, other causes of vitamin B-12 deficiency also can produce the same signs and symptoms as pernicious anemia.
+Other potential causes of vitamin B-12 deficiency include surgical removal of the stomach or a portion of the stomach (total or partial gastrectomy), other gastrointestinal diseases such as celiac disease or Crohn's disease, infections of the gastrointestinal tract, longstanding use of acid-reducing medications, and poor nutrition.

 What are the symptoms of vitamin B-12 deficiency/ pernicious anemia?

 As discussed previously, true pernicious anemia results from an autoimmune condition that impairs absorption of dietary vitamin B-12, resulting in vitamin B-12 deficiency.
 Vitamin B-12 deficiency of any cause, including pernicious anemia, will result in anemia and neurologic symptoms.
 Because the body has large stores of vitamin B-12, a deficiency takes many years to establish.